isabella232/OctoStyle/_pages/republishing-to-dev-to.md

 1. Review the post for any newline characters between number or bulleted-lists.

    It appears that dev.to is less forgiving than octopus.com when there are any newline characters present between number or bulleted lists.
 Usually, removing the offending newline CR;LF characters corrects this.

 1. Optionally, add an original post link to the end of the post.

    This tends to be personal preference, but it's usually a good idea to add the following markdown to the end of the republished post:

     ```md
    _This post was originally published at [octopus.com](https://link-to-the-octopus-com-post)._
     ```
    where `https://link-to-the-octopus-com-post` is the canonical url of the post being republished.

 1. Publish your post on dev.to

    If you have set the header of the post as `published: false`, change this value to `true`.
-Alternativey, if you you have edited the post in one sitting, hit **Save Changes** and your post will be published on dev.to
+Alternativey, if you you have edited the post in one sitting, hit **Save Changes** and your post will be published on dev.to.